MCH Test featured image showing lavender-top blood tube, CBC report highlighting MCH, and anemia-related problems.

 Normal MCH Reference Range

-The reference range may differ slightly between laboratories, but typical values are:
+Reference ranges may vary slightly between laboratories, but commonly accepted values include:

 • Normal MCH: 27 – 33 picograms (pg) per cell